gatlin/gatlin.github.com/essays/src/lists.md

 If you just want the code from this essay, it's pretty short and [available as a gist][thecode].

+If you want to play along at home you can play with all this code [in your browser using repl.it][replit].

 Last time, on Gatlin's Boring Essays ...
 ===